.XML Extensible Markup Language

 Schema validation

-XSD provides typed validation with inheritance, complex type definitions, and namespace-aware constraints.
-JSON Schema is capable but less mature for multi-namespace document validation.
+XSD provides typed validation with inheritance, complex type definitions, namespace-aware constraints, and cardinality rules.
+JSON Schema is capable but less mature for multi-namespace enterprise document validation.

 XML wins